zopefoundation/plone.z3cform/README.rst

 plone.z3cform
 =============

-plone.z3cform is a library that enables the use of `z3c.form`_ in Zope 2.
+plone.z3cform is a library that enables the use of `z3c.form`_ in Zope.
-It depends only on Zope 2 and z3c.form.
+It depends only on Zope and z3c.form.

 For Plone integration, there is also `plone.app.z3cform`_, which can be installed to make the default form templates more Ploneish.
 That package